Atlantic Wall (wargame)

 Atlantic Wall, subtitled "The Invasion of Europe June 1944", is a board wargame published by Simulations Publications Inc. (SPI) in 1978 that simulates Operation Overlord during World War II, when Allied forces landed on Normandy beaches and attempted to break out into open country.

 Background

 After the United States entered World War II in 1941, Germany knew the Allies would eventually attempt a major amphibious assault somewhere along the European coast, and created a series of strong beach defenses from Norway to the French-Spanish border dubbed the Atlantic Wall.
 In June 1944, the Allied forces attempted to breach this wall at the Normandy beaches.

 Description

-Anzio Beachhead is a two-player (or two-team) monster wargame (having more than 1000 counters) with an enormous five-piece map.
+Atlantic Wall is a two-player (or two-team) monster wargame (having more than 1000 counters) with an enormous five-piece map.
 One player or team controls the Allied forces trying to land and break out into open country, and the other player or team controls the German forces trying to contain and destroy the Allies.
 It is a highly complex game — one reviewer estimated that the entire Campaign Game would take 100 hours to complete.